 - Food waste - includes fruit fallen from trees

 - General waste and items that cannot be recycled.

 - Pet bedding (clean or soiled)

-You can request a new bin if yours is damaged or has been lost or stolen.
+You can request a new bin or a repair if yours is damaged or has been lost or stolen.
 There is no charge for a replacement grey or blue bin.
-The charges for maroon bins are as follows:

 Further information regarding the charges is provided in our Frequently Asked Questions.

-If there are six or more people in your household, you can apply for a large maroon bin or a second maroon bin.
+If there are six or more people in your household, you can apply for a second maroon bin.
 Residents are encouraged to request an additional recycling bin.
 Further information on the items of waste that can be recycled is provided in the table above.

 Help with putting your bin out

 If you are elderly or have a disability and you do not have anyone else at home to help put your bin out, we may be able to help you.